nuxt/docs/en/guide/vuex-store.md

 > The module method also works for top-level definitions without implementing a sub-directory in the `store` directory

-Example for state; you create a file `store/state.js` and add the following
+Example for state: you create a file `store/state.js` and add the following

 ```js
 export default () => ({